 This presentation will provide an introduction to design patterns followed by an overview of three design patterns, one from each category, including a description of the pattern, how and why it is used, and a source code review of a small application using the pattern:

-Michael Redlich is a Senior Research Technician at ExxonMobil Research & Engineering in Clinton, New Jersey (views are his own) with experience in developing custom scientific laboratory and web applications.
+Mike retired from ExxonMobil Technology & Engineering in June 2023 with 33½ years of service.
+His experience included developing custom scientific laboratory and web applications, polymer physics, chemometrics, infrared spectroscopy and automotive testing.
 He also has experience as a Technical Support Engineer at Ai-Logix, Inc. (now AudioCodes) where he provided technical support and developed telephony applications for customers.